🐶🌞 When the sun becomes a burden

 ❓14.
 Is zeolite also a useful supplement in summer?

-Yes, especially in summer, when dogs are under greater stress, zeolite can help relieve the metabolism and gently relieve typical digestive problems such as soft stools or discomfort.
+Yes, especially in summer when dogs are under greater stress, zeolite can help relieve the metabolism and gently alleviate typical digestive problems such as soft stools or discomfort.

 ❓15.
-How much should my dog drink in hot weather – and what should I do if he doesn't drink much?
+How much should my dog drink in hot weather – and what should I do if he drinks little?

 As a guideline, approximately 50–70 ml of water per kg of body weight per day is recommended.
-If your dog isn't drinking enough, lukewarm water, a shot of bone broth, or wet food with extra liquid can help.
+If your dog isn't drinking enough, lukewarm water, a splash of bone broth, or wet food with added moisture can help.

-These moments of care are more than just nurturing – they are an expression of our connection.
+These moments of care are more than just nursing – they are an expression of our connection.

-Because our dogs are not just with us – they are with us .
+Because our dogs aren't just with us – they are with us .

-Especially when the world gets hot, we can be an island of coolness and security for them. 🐾💧🕊️
+Especially when the world gets hot, we should be an island of coolness and security for it. 🐾💧🕊️